long-rh/DSDApp/README.md

 ### Step2
 By cliking "Build," we can make the model using the terms in  in "X1" and "X2.".
 To alter the model, you can manually select or deselect the terms in "X1" and "X2."
 "Modify" repeats the model selection with the terms selected in "X1"; that is, you can include the factors that were not selected automatically in Step1.

-We can check the built model in "Step2" pane.
-The bargraph in Figure 3 represents the coefficients of the model terms.
+Evaluation of the built model is possible in "Step2" pane.
+In "Model information" in Figure 3, we can see the coefficients of the model are almost the same as those in the original model(Eq.1).
+The bargraph also represents the coefficients of the model terms.
 The plot in the bottom shows the obtained and the predicted values.
-We can see that the model explains the data well because the points are on the straigt line.
+We can see that the model explains the data well because the points are on the straigt line as well as high adjusted R squared value (0.99).

 <img src="image/Model2.png" width="80%">\
 Figure 3.
 Evaluating model